-- Use the vSphere API and invoke the unregisterExtension() method of the ExtensionManager managed object to unregister programmatically your extension. - Use the vCenter Managed Object Browser (MOB) interface in your Web browser to delete manually the extension.
-For more information about how to use the MOB to unregister your extension, see the procedure bellow.
+- Use the vSphere API and invoke the unregisterExtension() method of the ExtensionManager managed object to unregister your extension programmatically. - Use the vCenter Managed Object Browser (MOB) interface in your Web browser to delete the extension manually.
+For more information about how to use the MOB to unregister your extension, see the procedure below.

-- In a Web browser, navigate to the Managed Object Browser of your vCenter Server. https://<vcenter\server\ip\address\or\fqdn>/mob/?moid=ExtensionManager - 2 Log in with your vCenter Server credentials. - 3 On the ManagedObjectReference: ExtensionManager page, under Methods, click UnregisterExtension - 4 On the void UnregisterExtension page, in the text box inside the Value column, enter the value for the key property of the Extension data object of your vSphere Client extension. - 5 Click Invoke Method to unregister the extension.
+- 1 In a Web browser, navigate to the Managed Object Browser of your vCenter Server. https://<vcenter_server_ip_address_or_fqdn>/mob/?moid=ExtensionManager - 2 Log in with your vCenter Server credentials. - 3 On the ManagedObjectReference:ExtensionManager page, under Methods, click UnregisterExtension

+- 4 On the void UnregisterExtension page, in the text box inside the Value column, enter the value for the key property of the Extension data object of your vSphere Client extension. - 5 Click Invoke Method to unregister the extension.